Blendify/blender-manual/blender_docs/manual/render/blender_render/passes.rst

 If you call it out as a separate pass and wish to composite it back into your image, you will need to enable the Color and Diffuse pass as well.

-To configure your noodle, consider the example image above.
+To configure your setup, consider the example image above.

 - First, depending on the AO mode do one of the following: If AO mode is Add: directly use the AO pass.
   If AO mode is Sub: Calculate AO - 1, or if AO mode is Both: Calculate 2 × AO - 1.